 Height: 18-24 inches

-Many sold today are hybrids and may not be as hardy as the originals.
-Many also self-seed, providing you with more gorgeous plants to keep or give away.
-No worries, they tend to form big clumps and won't show up randomly somewhere else in your garden.
+Many sold today that are hybrids may not be as hardy as the originals.
+Also, they may self-seed, providing you with more gorgeous plants to keep or give away.
+No worries, the seedlings tend to form big clumps and won't show up randomly somewhere else in your garden.

 They also work great in a spring centerpiece.
-Recently I read an article from Gardenista about how to help hellebores last longer in arrangements.
+Here's an article from Gardenista about how to help hellebores last longer in arrangements.
 There are a few good tips and some beautiful flowers there.

 Garden Centers Hosting Hellebore Events

 Many large growers even have special events and tours around this lovely plant.
-Check your local nurseries to see if they will be hosting an event this spring.
+Check your local nurseries to see if they will be hosting an event next spring.

 Leave a Reply